Chase Overdraft Limits and Fees

 Chase Overdraft Assist

-Understanding Chase Overdraft Assist works best with an example.
-Let’s say that on Thursday you overdraw your account by $125.
+Understanding Chase Overdraft Assist is easiest with an example.
+Let us say that on Thursday you overdraw your account by one hundred twenty five dollars.

-You can make payments by visiting a local branch, depositing funds into an ATM, or using the Chase Mobile app.
-If you need to visit a local branch, be sure to do so before closing time.
+You can make this payment by visiting a local branch, depositing funds at an ATM, or using the Chase Mobile app.
+If you plan on visiting a branch, you must arrive before closing time.

 How to Avoid Overdraft Fees